JKorf/Kucoin.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 7.0.0 - 13 May 2025
+    * Updated CryptoExchange.Net to version 9.0.0, see https://github.com/JKorf/CryptoExchange.Net/releases/
+    * Added support for Native AOT compilation
+    * Added RateLimitUpdated event
+    * Added SharedSymbol response property to all Shared interfaces response models returning a symbol name
+    * Added GenerateClientOrderId method to Futures and Spot Shared clients
+    * Added IBookTickerRestClient implementation to SpotApi and FuturesApi Shared clients
+    * Added IFuturesOrderClientIdClient implementation to FuturesApi Shared client
+    * Added IFuturesTpSlRestClient implementation to FuturesApi Shared client
+    * Added ISpotOrderClientIdClient implementation to SpotApi Shared client
+    * Added ISpotTriggerOrderRestClient implementation to SpotApi Shared client
+    * Added IsTriggerOrder, TriggerPrice properties to SharedSpotOrder model
+    * Added TriggerPrice, IsTriggerOrder, IsCloseOrder properties to SharedFuturesOrder model
+    * Added OptionalExchangeParameters and Supported properties to EndpointOptions
+    * Added QuoteVolume property mapping to SharedSpotTicker model
+    * Added All property to retrieve all available environment on KucoinEnvironment
+    * Added restClient.SpotApi.Account.GetWithdrawalAsync endpoint
+    * Refactored Shared clients quantity parameters and responses to use SharedQuantity
+    * Updated all IEnumerable response and model types to array response types
+    * Updated restClient.FuturesApi.Trading.PlaceOrderAsync leverage parameter to optional
+    * Updated restClient.FuturesApi.Trading.PlaceTpSlOrderAsync leverage and side parameters to optional
+    * Updated PlaceMultipleOrdersAsync endpoints to return a list of CallResult models and an error if all orders fail to place
+    * Updated restClient.SpotApi.TradingHf.EditOrderAsync rate limit weight from 3 to 1
+    * Replaced KucoinApiCredentials with ApiCredentials
+    * Removed Newtonsoft.Json dependency
+    * Removed legacy ISpotClient and IFuturesClient implementations
+    * Removed legacy AddKucoin(restOptions, socketOptions) DI overload
+    * Fixed some typos
+    * Fixed incorrect DataTradeMode on certain Shared interface responses
+    * Fixed Shared OrderPrice and OrderQuantity being returned as 0 instead of null if there is no value

 * Version 7.0.0-beta3 - 01 May 2025
     * Updated CryptoExchange.Net version to 9.0.0-beta5
     * Added property to retrieve all available API environments